AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 You can’t daisy chain two SOUNDBOKS 2 without some additional equipment – There’s no way to daisy chain two SOUNDBOKS 2 speakers wirelessly (in Bluetooth mode).
 If you want to connect 2 speakers together, you would have to buy some additional equipment (you will need a multi-channel headphone amp and some cables).

-We’ve come to the end of our list of 20 best sounding Bluetooth speakers.
+We’ve come to the end of our list of 20 best sounding Bluetooth speakers in 2021.
 It was a comprehensive list and we really hope that you have found the speaker that meets your requirements.

 In case you want to keep searching for the best sounding Bluetooth speaker, here are some tips on what to pay attention to when looking for a Bluetooth speaker.